ryanhongnguyen/ezemail/README.md

-Cal Hacks 11.0 Project.
-A Google Chrome extension that digests and summarizes Gmail emails you received in a latest time period you specified.
-This tool helps you to grasp the important points from your most recent emails.
+Ezemail is a Google Chrome extension created during Cal Hacks 11.0 that digests and summarizes recent Gmail emails based on a user-specified time range.
+It helps users quickly grasp the key points from their latest emails by leveraging the Gmail and OpenAi API for efficient summarization.

 [![Ezemail Demo](https://img.youtube.com/vi/MReFrbj4wGo/maxresdefault.jpg)](https://youtu.be/MReFrbj4wGo?si=88bX4ztZEgULOvfg)